What expense category is Bank Fees?

 Bank fees are generally deductible business expenses.
 This means you can deduct these costs from your business income to reduce your taxable profit as long as they are ordinary and necessary for your business.

-Managing your bank fees doesn’t need to feel like a chore.
-Fyle's AI-powered expense management app can help businesses accurately categorize and track their expenses.
+Managing your bank fees doesn’t need to feel like a chore. our AI-powered expense management app can help businesses accurately categorize and track their expenses.
 It automatically extracts data from receipts, ensuring accurate record-keeping and compliance with tax regulations.

 Expense Management That Works